Search Amsterdam

 The man was willing to agree, under one condition: the civil servant would first have to apologize.
 Van Rossum refused, and Els Iping, chairperson for the Centre borough then suggested that his statements had been misinterpreted.

-About 200 people showed up, thirty of which actually spoke up about Project 1012 — the city’s clean-up plans, named for the postal code of the downtown district.
+About 200 people showed up, thirty of whom actually spoke up about Project 1012 — the city’s clean-up plans, named for the postal code of the downtown district.
 Most of them complain about the plans to half the number of prostitution windows and coffeeshop in the Red Light district.

 Yet others urge Cohen and alderman Lodewijk Asscher to keep pursueing their original plans.
 They are upset that the city suddenly decided not to complete ban all prostitution for the Singel area.